• Skip to primary navigation

 • Turn the Instant Pot on and press the Sauté button.
 Add the olive oil, onions, carrot, celery and salt and cook for 7-8 minutes, stirring a couple of times.
 Make sure not to burn the mixture.

 • Add the rest of the ingredients, except for water and crushed tomatoes.
-Stir really well and then add the water.
-With the water in, stir the mixture really well making sure to scrape any bits that are stuck to the bottom to prevent the Burn notice.
+Stir well and then add the water.
+With the water in, stir the mixture well making sure to scrape any bits that are stuck to the bottom to prevent the Burn notice.
 Press Cancel to stop the sauteeing.

 • Add tomato passata/crussehd tomatoes and stir through.